Neha S Dangayach, MD Email Neha Dangayach

 - The Mount Sinai Hospital 212-241-6039 212-241-6039

-Neha S. Dangayach, MD, is an Assistant Professor of Neurology and Neurosurgery, and serves as Director of Neuroemergencies Management and Transfers (NEMAT) for the Mount Sinai Health System, Neurocritical Care Fellowship Director and Research Co-director for the Institute for Critical Care Medicine (ICCM).
-As an attending physician in The Mount Sinai Hospital’s busy NSICU, Dr. Dangayach collaborates with a multi-disciplinary compassionate team to provide world-class patient-centered Neurocritical Care.
+Neha S. Dangayach MD, is an Assistant Professor of Neurology and Neurosurgery, and serves as Director of Neuroemergencies Management and Transfers (NEMAT) for the Mount Sinai Health System, Neurocritical Care Fellowship Director and Research Co-director for the Institute for Critical Care Medicine (ICCM).
+As the Co-director of the Mount Sinai Hospital’s busy NSICU, Dr. Dangayach collaborates with a compassionate team to provide world-class patient-centered Neurocritical Care.
 She leads the Mount Sinai Critical Care Resilience Program (MSCCRP), a multidisciplinary program including intensivists, nursing, social workers, physical, occupation and speech therapists, chaplains, nutritionists among others.
 Several projects under this program seek to help patients and families cope with ICU recovery.
 Her research focuses on resilience, spirituality and recovery in critical care; inter-hospital transfers for neuroemergencies and social media in medicine.

 Dr. Dangayach is responsible for the management of critically ill neurological and neurosurgical patients, specializing in:

 Neuroinfectious Processes such Meningitis and Meningoencephalitis